naterbots/Robot-2021/readme.md

 ## 3/19/21 2:30PM
 I've started work again and have almost completed the drivetrain commands.
 Next I'll start the conveyor commands, it shouldn't take me too long.
 Assuming there is some common sense in the original code.

+## 3/19/21 3:00PM
+The conveyor is done.
+I only had to make a couple of changes from what the original code had.
+Next I'll be working on the shooter subsystem.